-The fair value of commodity price and foreign currency derivatives is estimated based on various factors, including quoted market prices in active markets and quotes from third parties.
+The fair value of derivatives is estimated based on various factors, including quoted market prices in active markets and quotes from third parties.
 The Company also performs an internal valuation to ensure the reasonableness of third party quotes.
 In consideration of counterparty credit risk, the Company assessed the possibility of whether the counterparty to the derivative would default by failing to make any contractually required payments.
 Additionally, the Company considers that it is of substantial credit quality and has the financial resources and willingness to meet its potential repayment obligations associated with the derivative transactions.